-- Only use suitable disinfectants as sold by the specialist trade.
-Observe the tolerance of humans and animals. - ➤ The disinfectant must meet national regulations and be approved (if required).
+- > Only use approved disinfectants as sold by the specialist trade.
+Observe the tolerance of humans and animals. - \triangleright The disinfectant must meet national regulations and be approved (if required).

 Collect any emerging mixture of water and disinfectant for correct disposal.